 8) Get Help.
 There is no shame in needing and getting help.
 None.
 Zero.
 The real shame is languishing forever in regret over things you tell yourself you should be able to do.
 Vulnerability is terrifying, but it leads to growth.
 Every time.

 9) Ignore the naysayers.
 You don’t need to justify your food choices to anyone.
-If you want to offer an explanation, simply say don’t want to eat certain foods.
+If you want to offer an explanation, simply say you don’t want to eat certain foods.
 “I don’t feel well when I eat xyz, so I’m trying to avoid it.”
 Who can argue with that rationale?
 Tell people you’re eating a ketogenic diet, and everyone will be concerned about your clogged arteries and tell you how unsustainable your new way of eating is.
 Avoid the words keto or low carb, tell everyone you’re avoiding sugar, and suddenly everyone thinks you’re virtuous.

 10) Judgment and shame are a one-way ticket to more overeating and a never-ending cycle of regret, binging, restriction.
 Rinse and repeat.